Joyce structures on spaces of quadratic differentials: Joyce structures

-So far we have assumed that our Joyce structure is well-defined on the full space $X=T_M$.
-It turns out that in the examples described in Section \ref{two} below, the connection $h$ has poles.
-Thus there is an effective divisor $D$ on $X$, and a map $h\colon \pi^*(T_M)\to T_X(D)$ such that the composite $\pi_*(D)\circ h\colon \pi^*(T_M)\to \pi^*(T_M)(D)$ is the canonical inclusion.
-When expressed in terms of local co-ordinates as in Section \ref{coords}, this means that the Pleba{\'n}ski function $W$ is a meromorphic function.
-When it is necessary to be precise about this, we will refer to the resulting structures as meromorphic Joyce structures.
+The construction we describe in this paper produces what we shall call a meromorphic Joyce structure.
+This means that the connection $h$ has poles on certain subsets of $X$.
+More precisely, there is an effective divisor $D\subset X$, and $h$ is defined by a bundle map $h\colon \pi^*(T_M)\to T_X(D)$ satisfying where $s_D\colon \O_X\to \O_X(D)$ is the canonical inclusion.
+This means that when expressed in terms of local co-ordinates as above, the Pleba{\'n}ski function $W(z_i,\theta_j)$ is a meromorphic function.

-\begin{remark} It was explained in \cite[Section 3.2]{Strachan} that the involution property (iii) above implies that, when restricted to the zero-section $M\subset X=T_M$, the holomorphic Levi-Civita connection of the complex \hk structure on $X$ induces a flat, torsion-free connection $\nabla^J$ on the tangent bundle of $M$.
-This connection was referred to in \cite[Section 7]{RHDT2} as the linear Joyce connection, and is given in co-ordinates by

-Note however, that locating the poles of the Joyce structures of Section \ref{two} is a subtle problem, and in particular it is not clear whether the structure is regular along the zero-section $M\subset X=T_M$: see Remark \ref{remoper} for more on this.
-Thus the question as to whether the connection $\nabla^J$ is well-defined becomes an interesting one.
-Note that in the one example that has been computed in detail \cite{A2}, the connection $\nabla^J$ is indeed well-defined, and turns out to be quite natural. \end{remark}